Super Bowl LI halftime show: Commercial reception

-The Super Bowl performance also had an impact in Canada, where Joanne vaulted 54–2, with a 524% gain in album-equivalent units.
+The Super Bowl performance also had an impact in Canada, where Joanne vaulted from 54 to 2, with a 524% gain in album-equivalent units.
 In the United Kingdom, Joanne's sales were up by 222%, while The Fame was up by 1,605% after the show.
-On the UK Albums Chart, Joanne moved 88–11, with sales increasing to 5,289 copies, while the latter entered at number 38, selling 2,263 copies.
+On the UK Albums Chart, Joanne moved from 88 to 11, with sales increasing to 5,289 copies, while the latter entered at number 38, selling 2,263 copies.

 Set list

 The following songs were performed during the halftime show.